DaveBenham/VenomPremium/VenomChaosBoxes.md

 ### Context menu options

-***Add Venjolin+*** option
-You can use this menu option to add a [Venjolin Plus module](#venjolin-plus) to your patch.
-If you purchased the Venjolin then this is the only way to access the Venjolin Plus.
-If you purchased the entire Chaos Boxes plugin then you can access the Venjolin Plus through your module browser, and there is no need to use this option.

 ***Attenuator configuration*** option
 By default all modulation attenuator knobs are configured to be simple unipolar attenuators like the Benjolin hardware.